akeneo/pim-helpcenter/content/md/products-super-power/manage-your-views.md

 themes: boost-your-productivity, collaborative-work
 title: Manage your **views**
 popular: false
-related: products-grid
+related: products-grid, manage-your-projects
 ---

 # Work with the views

-What if, you could save all changes made on your grid (filters, columns, category selection...) and come back later to the exact same view so you can keep on working on your product’s selection?
-Well, this is possible with the View feature!
+What if, you could **save all changes made on your grid** (filters, columns, category selection...) and **come back later to the exact same view so you can keep on working on your product’s selection**?
+Well, this is possible with the **View** feature!

-Views are available for all users for all versions (Community and Enterprise).
+**Views are available for all users for all versions** (Community and Enterprise).

 # Create a view

-Before creating a view, first select a category or a category tree, add some filters and add/remove columns.
+Before creating a view, **first select a category or a category tree, add some filters and add/remove columns**.

-And once you are all set, you will see that the Default view name became Default view*.
+Once you are all set, you will see that the `Default view` name became `Default view*`.
 Every time you will make a change on a view, a small asterisk "\*" will be added nearby its name.

 To create your first view:
 1. Click on the "..." nearby the view selector menu